 The HPV vaccination has been offered to girls in Scotland from 12 years old since 2008 but will be provided for boys from 2020.
 This is because evidence has shown that the HPV vaccine protects both males and females from HPV-related cancers.
 If you are not of school age and would like this vaccination, you may be able to have this done privately.

-Shingles is an infection of the nerve and skin around it and can be very painful.
-The vaccination is now routinely offered in Scotland as a single injection to people over the age of 70 through the NHS.
-If you are younger but feel you may be at risk of shingles and want to be vaccinated sooner, you can have this done at a Vaila clinic.
+Shingles is an infection of the nerve, and can cause the overlying skin to be very painful.
+The vaccination is now routinely offered in Scotland as a single injection to people over the age of 70.
+If you are not eligible on the NHS but would like to be protected against shingles then we can help you.

-This vaccination offers some protection from meningitis caused by pneumococcal bacteria and other conditions such as severe ear infections.
+This vaccination offers some protection from serious infections such as pneumonia, septicaemia and pneumococcal meningitis.
 It is provided by the NHS to people over the age of 65, or with any serious or chronic medical condition.
 If you are not eligible on the NHS but would still like to be vaccinated then we can help.

 This vaccine protects your baby against rotavirus, a virus that affects the gut, causing severe vomiting and diarrhoea in babies and young children.
 Dehydration in children can be potentially life-threatening.
-The vaccination is given in two injections, 4 weeks apart.
+The vaccination is given as a liquid in two oral doses, 4 weeks apart.